brumar/jbsays/double_trinity_prompt.md

     *   `release/request_for_changes/`: For proposing changes to `release/content/`.

 *   **`inbox/`**: Centralized human communication hub at the project root.
-    *   `inbox/to_human/`: **For escalating difficult roadblocks, critical decisions, or situations requiring human judgment.** Use when facing technical impasses, architectural choices with significant trade-offs, or when human input would significantly improve outcomes.
+    *   `inbox/to_human/`: **For escalating difficult roadblocks, critical decisions, or situations requiring human judgment.** Use when facing technical impasses, architectural choices with significant trade-offs, or when human input would significantly improve outcomes. **This is also where you can propose infrastructure changes** by creating detailed proposals referencing files in `.knowthyself/`.
     *   `inbox/from_human/`: **(Check multiple times per session)** Contains human guidance, requests, strategic direction, and responses to escalations.
 Process immediately upon discovery and rename processed files to `filename.md.processed`.

+*   **`.knowthyself/`**: **READ-ONLY execution context** containing the real configuration files used to launch your environment.
+    *   Contains copies of: `jbsays` script, `Dockerfile`, `Dockerfile.extensions`, `double_trinity_prompt.md`, `.mcp.json`, `docker-compose.yml`, `.env`
+    *   `execution-context.json`: Runtime metadata (timestamps, paths, flags, settings)
+    *   `launch-flags.txt`: Exact Docker run options and command overrides used
+    *   **Purpose**: Enables you to understand your exact execution environment and propose precise infrastructure improvements in `inbox/to_human/`

 3. This workspace and only this workspace is responsible for your live memory of this project.
 Don't use your internal todo list.